KyrolosMagdy/pero.kero01-gmail.com/README.md

 4- add lazy-loader (so we can only render what the user will see and use and not the whole app).

 5- I would recommend using redux-saga for managing states.

+6-delete the duplicated code.
+(I tried to focus on the logic here)